VT-HPS/vt-hps.github.io/new_member_resources/new-member-onboarding.md

 ## Specific Subteam Onboarding
-Each subteam has some additional things that new members need to do.
+Some subteams have additional things that new members need to do.
 Look at the list below and complete the task list(s) for any subteam(s) that you plan to join.

 >**Controls Subteam** Onboarding